arrowhead-f/x509-profile/proposal.md

 The arrows in the diagram are to be read as "issued by", meaning that the every certificate adhering to the profile from which the arrow extends must be issued (signed) by a certificate with the profile pointed to.

 In this section, we begin by considering the X.509 format itself, after which we first consider the CA certificates (Master, Organization and Local Cloud) and then the end entity certificates (Gate, On-Boarding, Device, System and Operator).
-The details included in this section are intended to be enough to allow for the correct parameterization of certificates, but are unlikely to be sufficient for implementing software for handling certificate.
+The details included in this section are intended to be enough to allow for the correct parameterization of certificates, but are unlikely to be sufficient for implementing software for handling them.
-If the latter is relevant, please consult RFC 5280, X.509, X.501, X.690 and ASN.1 for all complementary details.
+If the latter is relevant, please consult RFC 5280, X.509, X.501, X.690 and ASN.1 for complementary details.

 ## 2.1 Certificate Format